semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ### Disadvantages of radar charts

-Data visualization specialists often criticize radar charts—for example, in [this blog post](https://blog.scottlogic.com/2011/09/23/a-critique-of-radar-charts.html#chart2) and in [this article](https://www.perceptualedge.com/articles/dmreview/radar_graphs.pdf).
+Data visualization specialists often criticize radar charts – for example, in [this blog post](https://blog.scottlogic.com/2011/09/23/a-critique-of-radar-charts.html#chart2) and in [this article](https://www.perceptualedge.com/articles/dmreview/radar_graphs.pdf).

 Their main cons are: